xyzst/useful-react-snippets/README.md

       - need webserver to simulate http protocol (shouldn't use file:// protocol)
     - zero config react project?
       - likely create-react-app
+- Understanding an app written using reactjs
+  - Think of it as a tree of components
 - Understanding JSX
   - Using render(), must return one root DOM element
     - Can wrap multiple components in a single parent component